jcn363/MintMind/backups/test-backup-2025-11-16-10-17-35/integration/browser/README.md

     scripts/test-integration.[sh|bat]

 All integration tests run in an Electron instance.
-You can specify to run the tests against a real build by setting the environment variables `INTEGRATION_TEST_ELECTRON_PATH` and `VSCODE_REMOTE_SERVER_PATH` (if you want to include remote tests).
+You can specify to run the tests against a real build by setting the environment variables `INTEGRATION_TEST_TAURI_PATH` and `MINTMIND_REMOTE_SERVER_PATH` (if you want to include remote tests).

 ## Run (inside browser)